Eviction prevention and homeless assistance programs in Kentucky.

 - Short term housing, such as emergency shelters or transitional homes/apartments.
 Find a list of free overnight homeless shelters near you.

-Case management can include legal aid as well.
+Case management can include free legal aid for tenants facing eviction as well.
 Tenants, or homeowners, can get advice from pro-bono law firms and free attorneys in Kentucky.
 They can help mediate solutions with landlords or mortgage holders, represent tenants in housing court to contest an eviction notice, and also assist with applications for financial aid or low cost housing.

 The process will involve workshops, classes, and sessions that include everything from credit counseling to budgeting and job placement.
 The reason this is required as if the family or individual does not obtain financial stability and can't pay the rent on their own in the future, then there is limited reason or resources to help them now.
 The ESG program is not intended to be a never ending charity type program.
 After the individual is self-sufficient, ongoing case management is also provided by many non-profits.